ctd2121/boston_public_transportation/README.md

 Developing an origin-destination matrix using conventional techniques and comparing to that obtained using MBTA turnstile data

 MBTA turnstile data obtained from https://github.com/mbtaviz/mbtaviz.github.io/

+Longitude and latitude coordinate data obtained from https://latitude.to